-The Early Childhood Education Program at Nash Community College is accredited by the Commission on the Accreditation of Early Childhood Higher Education Programs of the National Association for the Education of Young Children, (1313 L Street, NW #500, Washington, DC 20005, (202) 232-8777).
-The accreditation term runs from March 2015 through March 2022.
+The Early Childhood Education Program at Nash Community College is accredited by the Commission on the Accreditation of Early Childhood Higher Education Programs of the National Association for the Education of Young Children, (1401 H Street NW, Suite 600, Washington, DC 20005, (202) 232-8777).
+The current accreditation term runs from March 2022 through March 2024.

-The Medical Assisting diploma program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Medical Assisting Education Review Board (MAERB), (25400 U.S. Highway 19 North, Suite 158, Clearwater, FL 33763, 727-210-2350, www.caahep.org).
+The Medical Assisting diploma program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Medical Assisting Education Review Board (MAERB), (9355 113th St. N, #7709, Seminole, FL 33763, 727-210-2350, www.caahep.org).